-A selective list of online literary criticism for the African American poet Sterling Brown, favoring signed articles by recognized scholars, articles published in reviewed sources, and web sites that adhere to the MLA guidelines for web sites
+A selective list of online literary criticism for the African American poet Sterling Brown, favoring signed articles by recognized scholars and articles published in peer-reviewed sources

 "Sterling Brown."
 Eds.
 Cary Nelson and Mark A. Sanders.
 Excerpts from influential critical commentary on Sterling Brown.
 Includes sections on his Life and Career; On "Memphis Blues"; On Slim Greer, his cycle of satiric poems; On "Rent Day Blues"; On "Old Lem"; On "Sharecroppers"; On "Southern Cop"; About Sharecropping; From Preface to Southern Road; Southern Road and the "New Negro Renaissance"--by J. Smethurst; Illustrations to Brown's Southern Road; "Negro Folk Expression: Spirituals, Seculars, Ballads and Work Songs"--An Essay by Sterling Brown; "Stray Notes on Jazz"--An Essay by Sterling Brown; A Photo Dossier on Sharecropping; About Lynching.
 Modern American Poetry (Univ. of Illinois).

 Smethurst, James.
 "Southern Road and the "New Negro Renaissance."
 On Sterling Brown's distinction between the term "Harlem Renaissance," which he rejected, and the term "New Negro Renaissance," a literary movement with which he identified.
 Brief excerpt from The New Red Negro: The Literary Left and African American Poetry, 1930-1946.